About King Mojo Records

 productions from their long-time mentors at Atlantic Records and was jumping into an

-the label within the newly formed WEA distribution family and everyone was happy.
+kept the label within the newly formed WEA distribution family.

 However, the record business buzz on the street was, "If Capricorn left soulful